Davejurgens/marvel-rivals-repo/docs/tutorials/Getting_started.md

-# Get started: a tutorial
+# Quickstart

 ![alt text](../media/Cover_7.png)

-<mark>Adapted from To-do service API overiew. </mark>
-<br>This tutorial shows you how to download the API files and try one of the available services.
+<br>This tutorial shows you how to quickly get started.
+In this tutorial you will learn how to download the API files and try one of the available services.
 If you already [set up your development environment](/docs/tutorials/dev-env.md), the process should take about 15 minutes.

 ## Step 1: Confirm if you have the API files
 The files are located in the [Marvel-Rivals repo](https://github.com/Davejurgens/marvel-rivals-repo) on